Philadelphia Eagles vs. Washington Football Team NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - Washington is 3-2 against the spread and 4-1 overall when the team notches more than 21.2 points.

-- Washington is 3-4 against the spread and 4-3 overall when the team picks up more than 320.2 yards.
+- In games that Washington piles up more than 320.2 yards, the team is 3-4 against the spread and 4-3 overall.

-- The Football Team have turned the ball over eight more times (23 total) than the Eagles have forced a turnover (15) this season.
+- The Football Team have turned the ball over 23 times this season, eight more turnovers than the Eagles have forced (15).

 Home and road insights

-- Washington has two wins against the spread, and is 3-4 overall, at home this season.
+- At home this year, Washington has two wins against the spread and is 3-4 overall.

-- Philadelphia is 5-3 overall, and 5-3 against the spread, on the road.
+- This year on the road, Philadelphia is 5-3 against the spread and 5-3 overall.

-- The Eagles have two wins ATS (2-1) on the road as 3.5-point favorites or more.
+- The Eagles have two wins ATS (2-1) as 3.5-point favorites or more on the road.

-- This year, in eight road games, Philadelphia has gone over the total four times.
+- This season, in eight away games, Philadelphia has gone over the total four times.

 Powered by Data Skrive.